vitessio/website/content/en/docs/19.0/user-guides/schema-changes/managed-online-schema-changes.md

 - `gh-ost` uses the throttler via `--throttle-http`, which is automatically provided by Vitess
 - `pt-osc` uses the throttler by replication lag plugin, automatically injected by Vitess.

 **NOTE** that at this time (and subject to change) the tablet throttler is disabled by default.
-Enable it with `vttablet`'s `-enable-lag-throttler` flag.
+Enable it via `vtctldclient UpdateThrottlerConfig --enable <keyspace>`.
 If the tablet throttler is disabled, schema migrations will not throttle on replication lag.

 ## Table cleanup